LeoSanchez89/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+Middleware and Routing

 - [ ] Describe Middleware?
+Middleware is a function that can get the req and res and trigger an action to modify them within the endpoints

 - [ ] Describe a Resource?
+Everything in an API is a resource, all the data and information are resources accessible though unique URLs which are managed with HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?
+A status code like 200 or 201, or returning some information / message

 - [ ] How can we partition our application into sub-applications?
+Using the express router to point to specific files for acessing different resources

 ## Minimum Viable Product